mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 * Complex calculation (rebates, payslip, rate, reimbursement)
 * Permission, what user is allowed to do
 * Processing (asynchronous orchestration) - waiting for response after making payment

+## @@INIT

+@@INIT is launched twice on purpose.

+When the store is created, Redux immediately calls the reducers and uses their return values as initial state.
+This first call to the reducer sends `undefined` for the state.

+Note: The 2nd argument to `createStore` should only use for state hydration and not for initializing state.

 ## Code Organization